insper-classroom/08-dqn-vs-a2c-p-j/README.md

 # **3. Atari Breakout**

-The Atari Breakout environment has a significative differnce from the previous two.
+The Atari Breakout environment has a significant differnce from the previous two.
 The environment is represented by a 2d image, and the agent has to learn how to play the game by observing the pixels.
 This represents a much more complex learning problem, as the agent has to learn how to extract features from the image and use them to make decisions.

 Therefore, some key changes in the training process were made:

 - The policy was changed to `CnnPolicy`, which is a convolutional neural network that can process images.
 - All training was done in `cuda`.
 - The `make_atari_env` and `VecFrameStack` features of Stable-Baselines3 were used to create a vectorized environment that stacks 4 frames of the game.
-Even though the original goal was to use purely `gym`, these functions were necessary to create the best version (`BreakoutNoFrameskip-v4`) and to apply important pre-processing that speeds up the learning process of the agent.
+Although the original goal was to rely purely on `gym`, the use of `make_atari_env` and `VecFrameStack` from Stable-Baselines3 was necessary.
+These wrappers ensure proper preprocessing (frame skipping, stacking, resizing), which significantly accelerates and stabilizes learning.
+Without them, the agent consistently failed to learn, even after extensive training.
 Not using these functions, in initial tests, resulted in the agent not being able to learn at all.
 - Both agents were trained with 2M steps, as it is a more complex environment.
 Even then, to achieve the peak performance, the training should take even more steps, as the agent is still learning after 2M steps.
 However, this was not done due to time and hardware constraints.

 The details of each implementation and hyperparameters can be found in the notebook.
 The results can be seen below in the individual graphs, and the last one comparing both together: